Inexpensive Tips for Increasing Property Value Before Selling Your Home

 Don’t Ignore the Little Things

-Fix any holes in the walls and make sure all the light switches and electric outlets have covers.
+Fix any holes in the walls and ensure all the light switches and electric outlets have covers.
 Make sure no cupboard doors are falling off their hinges.
 It’s easy for homeowners to assume that homeowners can see past the little flaws.
 However, in reality, many of them are turned off by little flaws.

 Kim